Eiffel Tower in Paris

 In addition to spending time in the forest, you can’t miss the Palace at Fontainebleau.
 We were fortunate to visit it just after it opened in the morning and so were the first people to walk through its sumptuous rooms.

-I enjoyed our visit to the palace much more than Versailles, which is overcrowded and overpriced.
-I’m not suggesting you give Versailles a miss—it’s definitely worth seeing.
+I’m not suggesting you give Versailles a miss; it’s definitely worth seeing.
 However, if you have time for only one day trip from Paris and you want to see a royal palace, consider the much less touristy, more authentic-feeling Palais de Fontainebleau.

 Getting to Fontainebleau Forest

 The last time we visited Fontainebleau, we took a train from the Gare de Lyon train station in Paris and then picked up our rental car near the train station at our destination.
-It’s much less stressful to pick up a rental car in a small town like Fontainebleau than in the middle of Paris (I don’t recommend doing that!).

 After spending a day tootling around the forest, we headed south to begin our trip around France.

-Allow forty minutes to take the train or drive from Paris to Fontainebleau.
+Allow forty minutes to take the train, or drive from Paris to Fontainebleau.

 Map showing the loation of Fontainebleau south of Paris